jupyterlab/jupyterlab/docs/source/user/notebook.rst

 .. _create-console:

-You can connect a :ref:`code console <code_console>` to a notebook kernel to have a log of computations done in the kernel, in the order in which they were done.
+You can connect a :ref:`code console <code-console>` to a notebook kernel to have a log of computations done in the kernel, in the order in which they were done.
 The attached code console also provides a place to interactively inspect kernel state without changing the notebook.
 Right-click on a notebook